Last updated 27 April 2023

 This post from Kate Tilton lists 25 ideas from a March 2015 ACX Twitter chat about audiobook marketing tactics.
 It includes my organized Storify recap with threaded Q&As.

 ACX published a great article on their blog highlighting 7 successful tips and tactics from authors interviewed at 2015 Romantic Times and BookExpo conventions.

 You’ll find a growing number of groups of audiobook fans on Facebook.
 Be sure to read their rules and post promotions only where allowed.
-A few are listed below, but you can search Facebook for more generalized groups relevant to your topic.
+A few are listed below, but you can search Facebook for more generalized and genre-specific groups relevant to your topic.